IBM-i Control Language – Check Subsystem Status

 “But RUNSQL does not output to an outfile!”
 I can hear you exclaim!

-Don’t worry, we will simply do a little SQL CREATE TABLE trick like this:
+Don’t worry, we will simply do a little SQL CREATE TABLE trick.
+Here I am using QTEMP but you can use any library you like:

 PGM